Jordloop/crowd-funding/README.md

 8. Create app.routing file to hold url path's (ex. 'welcome', 'all-projects')
 9. Create object-detail individual page that stem from object listing page
 10. Create admin component for update and delete project functionality.

+OPTIONAL????
+11. add "fund" functionality for each individual object to alter